Ana Pérez-Quiroga - APQ

 APQ took part in group exhibitions held at such institutions as Culturgest (Lisbon, PT); National Museum of Contemporary Art; (Lisbon, PT); Palace of the Dukes of Braganza, (Guimarães, PT); Salamanca Art Center (Salamanca, SP); Faulconer Gallery (Iowa, USA); China World Art Museum (Beijing, CN) and Villa Savoye - Le Corbusier (Poissy, FR).

 APQ has attended international residency programs, with grants from the following entities: Calouste Gulbenkian Foundation; Oriente Foundation; French Institute of Portugal - International City of Arts; Oporto City Hall; Arts Laboratory FCH-CECC - Catholic University.
 APQ has a scholarship from the Foundation for Science and Technology (both for PhD and Post-Doctoral studies).
+She received a grant from the Ministry of Culture dedicated to cultural incentive.

 In 2021, the artist was granted funds from ICA - Institute for Cinema and Audiovisual in order to create a full length documentary, currently in post-production.